markmace/yata/README.md

 ## Development

 To add new features, start by defining types in `/types`, implement the logic in `/services`, and build UI components in `/components`.
 The theme system in `/styles/theme.ts` provides consistent colors and spacing.

-The app uses optimistic updates - the UI responds immediately while data syncs in the background.
-This keeps interactions feeling fast and responsive.